alexzhang13/world-models-papers/README.md

 # World Model Papers
-Selected list of papers on World Models that I found interesting and/or useful in chronological order.
+Selected list of papers on World Models that I found interesting and/or useful in chronological order (mostly 2024 and before).
+For clarification since the term is overloaded now, world model is mainly referring to a learned representation of a (typically visual) environment that is useful for downstream model-based RL tasks -- not the LLM "world model"!
 Suggestions and pull requests are welcome and appreciated!

 # Areas
   * [General World Models](#general-world-models)